 First things first, the music: Bombay Bicycle Club are bringing their indie-rock beats to the stage following a three-year hiatus on the Friday night.
 Then on Saturday, Swedish pop visionary Robyn is getting the party started, playing hits from her latest album Honey along with much-loved classics from 2010 album Body Talk (because who doesn’t want to indulge in a moment of nostalgia belting out the lyrics to ‘Dancing On My Own’?).
 Finally, seeing off the festival for another year in true top-tapping, hip-shaking style is supreme dance duo Groove Armada.

 One of the biggest pulls of Wilderness – and perhaps the only one to successfully tug London foodies away from the capital for the weekend – is the banquets and feasting scene.
 This year, gods of the restaurant world descending on the festival include Israeli chef Yossi ‘Papi’ Elad of Palomar and Barbary fame; Kitchen Table’s head chef James Knappett; Wilderness stalwart Angela Hartnett (of London’s Murano), and the team behind Petersham Nurseries.
 Each will be serving up fresh takes on their signature cuisine and filling watering mouths with a taste bomb of fine flavours from around the world.

 Secret theatre in the forest

 For a more wellness-oriented experience, look to the festival’s busy programme of activities and workshops, which include everything from yoga and climbing to axe throwing.
 Or, find more chilled fare in the form of the lakeside spa.
-There are new things afoot this year too: four brand new stages are to be unveiled this year, including an after-dark dance space and a venue to host more innovative arty offerings.
+There are new things afoot this year too: four brand new stages are to be unveiled, including an after-dark dance space and a venue to host more innovative arty offerings.